joshuadotbio/mercedsymphony.org/_pages/tickets.md

 - All individual tickets will be available at the Merced Theatre Box office on or after September 1, 2018.
 - Season Tickets can be purchased from MSA beginning in mid-August at a 17% discount.
 - First time season ticket purchasers will receive a 30% discount on season tickets.
-- Season Tiickets for students are also available.
+- Season Tickets for students are also available.
 - Music programs are subject to change.

 [Click here to download the Subscription Form](/subscription_form.pdf).